myscriptbox-org/gpg-man/README.md

 ### db -stash
 This command will create a local copy of the gpg user-level configuration database.
 Use it if you are not sure what effect your changes will have.
 You can put back the version stashed with: '**gpg-man** db -unstash'.

-### db -delete
-This command deletes the entire gpg user-level configuration database.

-### db -unstash
-This command puts back the copy of the gpg user-level configuration database made earlier with '**gpg-man** db -stash'.
-Use it if you want to undo the changes made since the last time you stashed the database.

 ### key [obj] -delete
 This command deletes a key for a given email address.
 Example: